 We began teaching people the skills and the attitudes of resilience in 2007 primarily through storytelling.
 We utilized novels such as Reaching Home and Duct Tape Isn’t Enough as some of our tools along with various workbooks and video resources.

-In 2011 we developed another tool, a card game, BounceBack, that asked players to apply the Skills & Attitudes of resilience in dealing with real-life challenges.
+In 2011 BounceBack was conceived; a very simple card game that asked players to apply the Skills & Attitudes of resilience in dealing with real-life challenges.
+Since then, we experimented with an electronic version but decided to return to the simplicity and adaptability of the card game.